Analog-Devices-MSDK/btm-ci-scripts/actions/ocderase/README.md

 **Required** The ID of the board or boards to erase.
 ID must match one present in either the `boards_config.json` file or in a custom board configuration JSON.

-### has_two_flash_banks

-Flag used to indicate that at least one of the boards to erase uses two flash banks which should both be erased.
-Default: `"false"`.

 ### suppress_output

 Flag used to indicate that console stdout data should be suppressed.
 Console stderr, error, and exit data will still be printed.
 Default: `"false"`.